Azure/azure-sdk-for-js/sdk/core/core-lro/README.md

 ### Using your poller

-Here's one simple examle of your poller in action.
+Here's one simple example of your poller in action.
 More examples can be found in the test folder near this README.

 ```typescript
 const poller = new MyPoller();